sally/parkr/README.md

   if you want to implement all routes except some, do (e.g.): resources :RESOURCE, except: [:index, :show]

+  NOTE: the restriction name must match the controller action name, not the verb name from rails routes. e.g. except: :delete IS WRONG! you do except: :destroy, since the action in the controller is called destroy Thanks Ilaria :D

 * to implement nested routes the rails way: resources :RESOURCE do